DJ1070/Deep_Learning_Handwriting/README.md

 </ul>

 # Results
-The digits are recognized by a rate of 100%!
+The digits are recognized by a rate of 100% with Callback, EarlyStopping, ModelCheckpoint!